Nishant1500/Spotify-Cover-Art-API/README.md

-## spotify-cover-fetch
-This program fetches cover art from Spotify, because over a year ago, when I still had a local music collection, I got really bummed out about only finding the cover art on there and not through various image searches.
-Now I have the skills to make this, but no need for it; maybe someone does.
+# Spotify Cover Art API
+This program helps to get cover art from Spotify

 ### Installation
 ```
-# npm i -g spotify-cover-fetch
+# npm i -g spotify-cover-art-api
 ```

 ### Usage
-spotify-cover-fetch should work with any validish Spotify IDs, meaning that it will work for anything containing something similar to `track:6PVfRMTytzNlq9P1BP3Jl0`.
+Spotify-Cover-Art-API should work with any validish Spotify IDs, meaning that it will work for anything containing something similar to `track:6PVfRMTytzNlq9P1BP3Jl0`.
 This will allow usage with all Spotify URLs I'm aware of - play., open. and spotify: - but I recommend the latter